-Combine the flour, baking powder, salt, black pepper and kalonji.
+To begin making the Baked Mathri recipe, combine the flour, baking powder, salt, black pepper and kalonji.
 Work the butter into the flour with your fingers until the mixture resembles a coarse meal.

 Add the yogurt and sprinkle ice water onto the crumbly dough and with your hands push the dough from the sides to the middle of the bowl to form a ball that holds together and becomes a firm dough, yet pliable dough.

-Arrange the dough circles on a greased baking sheet and prick them evenly with a fork, to prevent them from puffing while in the oven.
+Arrange the mathri dough circles on a greased baking sheet and prick them evenly with a fork, to prevent them from puffing while in the oven.